 A reach school is somewhere you choose to apply to, but you knowingly fall short of some requirements.
 It can still be worth it to apply, because you may have some outstanding qualities that will see you through.
 Fact: 100% of students that do not apply to Harvard, do not get into Harvard.
-Keep your hopes in check when applying to a reach school, but you can't get in if you do not apply.
-If your reach school is really selective you can expect to have stiff competition.
+Keep your hopes in check when applying to a reach school.
+If your reach school is very selective, you can expect to have stiff competition.

-To be clear, schools are labeled as safety or reach based on academics, but financial situations can warrant these labels too.
-Remember there are many ways to pay for college if your family does not have the money, but you need ask for it by filling out the FAFSA, requesting aid from the school, and possibly taking on the responsibility to pay for school later in the form of student loan debt.
-College tuition costs do not have to be tied to your decision on where to apply, students will often pay less than the "sticker" price after scholarships, federal aid or merit aid are added in.
-Talk with your parents and read about how to pay for college before you apply.
+To be clear, schools are labeled as safety or reach based on academics, but financial situations can warrant these labels, too.
+Remember there are many ways to pay for college if you and your family do not have the financial resources, but you need ask for money by filling out the FAFSA, requesting aid from the school, and possibly taking on the responsibility to pay for school in the form of student loan debt.
+Total college costs should be considered when you decide where to apply, even though students will often pay less than the "sticker" price after private scholarships, federal and state aid and merit aid are considered.
+Talk with your parents and read about how to pay for each specific college being considered before you apply.

-Step 3: Completing and Sending Applications to Colleges
+Step 3: Complete and Send Applications to Colleges

-Once your list is complete you are ready to apply to college by completing and sending in applications!
-Remember, the list you create in Step 1, and refine into to include target, safety and reach colleges in Step 2, needs to be ready by December your senior year if you are applying at the regular deadline, or October senior year if you plan to apply early decision or early action.
-Regular applications are due early January, and early action / decision are due early November, you will need a month (or more) to prepare your applications before sending them.
+Once your list is complete, you are ready to apply to college by completing and sending in admission applications!
+Remember, the list you create in Step 1, and refine it to include target, safety and reach colleges in Step 2, needs to be ready by November of your senior year if you are applying at the regular admission deadline, or September of your senior year if you plan to apply early decision or early action.
+Regular admissions applications are often due in early January, but may be due in December or earlier.
+Early action / decision applications are usually due in early November.
+You will need a month (or more) to prepare your admission applications and any supporting documents before submitting them.

 >> View our College Admissions Calendar to view a more detailed timeline.

-College applications take time to complete - you have to write essays, ask for recommendations and get test scores sent to schools - so stay organized!
-All colleges will require these types of application materials, so start thinking about these items well before October or December.
-Once you complete and send them, then you have successfully applied to college.
-The resources below provide more detail on college applications themselves and the components that make them up.
+College admission applications take time to complete – you may have to write essays or personal statements, ask for recommendations and get test scores and academic transcripts sent to schools - so stay organized!
+All colleges will require these types of application materials, so start thinking about these items well before September or November.
+Once you complete and send them, you have successfully applied to college.